andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 5\.1.1 – All players must record demos from the entire match.
 Demos can be requested as long as there is a valid reason and must be kept until the result has been accepted.
 Demos can be requested before a conflict is made.

 5\.1.2 – If you have an EYE, your demo must be uploaded after each match.
-Demos not uploaded 48 hours after a match will result in punishment of the player and clan in question.
+Demos not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan forfeiting the match.

 5\.1.3 – In case of a conflict the following is required, or the conflict will be discarded: